Controlling the False Discovery Rate in Transformational Sparsity: Split Knockoffs: Discussion

-In this section, we discuss the influence of $\nu$ on the power of Split Knockoffs.
-There are two folds of such influences.
-On one hand, enlarging $\nu$ increases the power of discovering strong nonnull features whose magnitudes are large, through improving the incoherence condition of Split LASSO in \eqref{eq:split_lasso}; on the other hand, doing so may lose the power of discovering weak nonnull features of small magnitudes.
+In this section, we discuss the model selection (sign) consistency of Split LASSO with respect to $\nu$, to reveal how $\nu$ might affect the selection power of Split Knockoffs.
+As we shall see below, enlarging $\nu$ might increase the power of discovering strong nonnull features whose magnitudes are large, by improving the incoherence condition; on the other hand, doing so may lose the power of discovering weak nonnull features of small magnitudes.

-To see this, considering the construction in \eqref{eq:split_lasso} and \eqref{eq:stage2}, we expect that a nonnull feature $i$ will appear earlier (of larger $|W_i|$) on the Split LASSO path such that $Z_i>\tilde{Z}_i$, while a null feature $j$ will appear later (of smaller $|W_i|$) on the path such that $\tilde{Z}_j>Z_j$.
-Since $Z_i$ is determined by the Split LASSO path of \eqref{eq:split_lasso}, it is natural to ask under what conditions that an early stage of the path has no false positive and the existence of a point on the path with model selection consistency.
-Below we are going to see the incoherence condition that is favoured by a sufficiently large $\nu$ will provide the guarantee to find the strong nonnull features, at a possible cost of losing weak nonnull features.